okawibawa/amazon-scraper/README.md

-# Product Scraper API for Tokopedia.
+# Product Scraper API for Amazon.

-A project that I made in my free time, this API receives shop and product name and returns the result in JSON.
+A project that I made in my free time.
+API with several endpoint to get product detail, product reviews, search product, and more.